 As is the case with most excessive sweating, drinking lots of water is an easy solution.
 This is because when you are properly hydrated, it’s easier for your body to regulate body temperature and improve your metabolism.

-In between washes, you can put baking soda in your shoes after you remove them for the day to remove odor and excess moisture.
+Much like cleaning your feet, keeping your shoes clean and dry can help prevent excessive sweaty feet.
+Wash your shoes fairly often and let them dry completely.In between washes, you can put baking soda in your shoes after you remove them for the day to remove odor, excess moisture, and prevent clammy feet.
 It may also help prevent the build-up of harmful bacteria that causes other health issues.

+Still wondering, “why are my feet sweating?”
 You may not know it already, but the apple cider vinegar in your pantry is a miracle product.
 As a natural astringent, it can function just like a natural antiperspirant.
 It also neutralizes foot odor and keeps your feet free of bacteria.

 Exercise helps by offering emotional stability and flushing out the sweat in your pores.
 Just remember to stay hydrated to avoid chafing.
 There are lots of things you can do to beat and treat sweaty feet, but the most tried and true solution is to apply antiperspirant.